 We advise adventure travelers to visit Morocco during spring, from March to May and from September to November.
 Morocco reveals its beauty of nature during these periods.

-Why visiting Morocco ?
+Why visit Morocco ?

 When adventure tourists travel to Morocco, it will take several days to fully explore the numerous attractions in this country.
 Furthermore, Morocco is pride of its ancient and rich culture and history.
 This country has everything to overwhelm adventure tourists with the amazing colors, smells and sounds of Islamic Africa.
 Adventure tourists can imagine bustling souqs and spice markets, stunning mosques, white-washed sea side towns and medieval city centers such as Fez, Meknes, Marrakesh and Rabat.